THE ORIGINS

 I discuss all the available statistical

 reports.
-These show between 2.4% and 14%,. however most show
+These show between 2.4% and 14% of young males have problems of

 figure is given for only one point of time in life, it does